 The Thickness of Electrodeposits and Its Determination.
 O. Macchia and V. P. Sacchi (Industria meccanica, 1934, 12, 957-960; 1935, 13, 13-16, 109-113, 216-219, 319-323, 416-419; C. Abs., 1935, 29, 5357).-The protective value of electrolytic deposits as a function of thickness is investigated, factors which influence uniformity of the deposit are discussed, and means to determine the thickness described.
-The paper deals exhaustively with the various metals deposited on different metallic bases, curves give the required thickness determination is considered to be the most precise, as a definite area can be selected from which the deposit is removed without destroying the remainder; the deposit can easily be restored, without leaving a trace, and, especially, the method can be applied to objects of irregular shape.
+The paper deals exhaustively with the various metals deposited on different metallic bases, curves give the required thickness for protection from corrosion, and tables give solutions for the removal of deposits used in measuring the thickness.
+The chemical method for thickness determination is considered to be the most precise, as a definite area can be selected from which the deposit is removed without destroying the remainder; the deposit can easily be restored, without leaving a trace, and, especially, the method can be applied to objects of irregular shape.
 A bibliography of 49 references is given.-S. G.

-Throwing Power.
+\Throwing Power.
 I.-The Method for Its Determination and Definition.
 Yoshiki Ogawa and Eiichi Nishikata (J. Electrochem.
 Assoc.
-(Japan), 1935, 3, 149-152; C. Abs., 1935, 29, 5750).-The throwing power of copper sulphatesulphuric acid solutions with varying concentrations was determined at 30° C. and a current density of 1 amp./dm.2 in a cell with diaphragm.
+(Japan), 1935, 3, 149-152; C. Abs., 1935, 29, 5750).-The throwing power of copper sulphatesulphuric acid solutions with varying concentrations was determined at $30^{\circ}$ C. and a current density of 1 amp./dm. in a cell with diaphragm.
 In general, the throwing power increases with increase in sulphuric acid concentration.
 Complicated relations were found when the copper sulphate concentration was varied and the sulphuric acid concentration kept constant.
 The neutral solution shows a negative throwing power irrespective of the copper sulphate concentration.
 In a 0.5N sulphuric acid solution, the throwing power decreases with increasing copper sulphate concentration.
 With 2N sulphuric acid there is a rapid decrease of the throwing power with increase.-S. G.